Michael Govan

 EO

-I grew up really close to Miracle Mile in Los Angeles, and the way Peter Zumthor speaks about space and art, it’s profound.
-He was talking about museums being in palaces and more inaccessible places, like the Getty.
-It’s crazy, because the museum is both the manifestation and collision of time, space, and history.
-Like the Walt Disney Hall was conceptualized in 1983, but Frank Gehry didn’t submit the plans until 1991, and then it wasn’t actually finished until 2003.
-It followed a similar timeline as the Getty.
+I grew up really close to Miracle Mile in Los Angeles, and the way Peter Zumthor talks about space and art—it’s profound.
+He was talking about museums being in palaces or in inaccessible places, like the Getty.
+It’s crazy, because the museum is both the manifestation and the collision of time, space, and history.
+Like, Walt Disney Hall was conceptualized in 1983, Gehry didn’t submit plans until 1991, and it wasn’t finished until 2003.
+It followed a similar timeline to the Getty.
 LA has so few real architectural anchors.

 MG